wernsey/d.awk/README.md

 Things I'd like to add/fix in the future:

 - `wrap.awk` adds too much whitespace to code blocks...
-- [ ] It is known to not work with versions of **mawk** prior to 1.3.4  \
+- [ ] It is known to not work with versions of **mawk** prior to 1.3.4.
-    (The default Awk on Raspian as of this writing is version 1.3.3).
+    (The default Awk on some Debian-derived distros is version 1.3.3).
-    Please upgrade mawk, or use Gawk instead.
+    Please [upgrade mawk][mawk-134], or use Gawk instead.
+	- The issue seems that the older Mawk was created while POSIX was still in draft and misses some regex features like character classes, i.e. `[:space:]`, which are quite important for `d.awk` (see [here][awk-libs])
 - The table of contents is in a `<div>` that ends up inside a `<p>`, which is incorrect.
 - Google's [code-prettify][] library is no longer maintained.
 I've been